Panasonic Flashxpress Digital Small Toaster Oven In-depth Review

 The baking pan fits nicely on top of the baking rack to prevent accidents.
 It has a grooved surface which can give your food attractive roasting marks and catch the dripping better.
 It also has a coating but it’s not completely non-stick so you may need to watch out for some stubborn stains after a heavy roasting session.

-For what it’s worth, the Panasonic NB-G110P had respectable scores in terms of user control and cleanability.
+For what it’s worth, the Panasonic Flashxpress had respectable scores in terms of user control, ease of use, and cleanability.
 However, it lacks premium features of ease of use which can commonly be seen in units of this price range.

 The preset cooking functions seem to be designed for worry-free cooking (+2).
 However, because they don’t allow for the adjustment of time and temperature, they weren’t applicable to our test.

-Moreover, we couldn’t find the exact preset temperature and cooking time in the manual (-2).
+Moreover, we couldn’t find the exact preset temperature and cooking time in the manual.
 Thus, we simply chose to operate the oven by adjusting the temperature and timer on the control panel (+2).

 The cooking starts as soon as a timer adjustment key is pressed which makes it a bit tricky to get right.
-In addition, if you want to switch cooking functions, you’ll need to turn the oven off and on again (-1).
+In addition, if you want to switch cooking functions, you’ll need to turn the oven off and on again.

 In addition to the cool-touch door handle (+2), the auto-pull rack minimizes the risk of burning due to contact (+2).
-The oven rack can be a little awkward to remove but it’ll be no problem with a bit of practice (+2).
-However, the auto-pull mechanism means that the oven door can only open or close all the way and not open partially to let food cool inside (-2).
+The oven rack can be a little awkward to remove but it’ll be no problem with a bit of practice.
+However, the auto-pull mechanism means that the oven door can only open or close all the way and not open partially to let food cool inside (-1).

 The manufacturer claims that this oven has a smart sensor that turns the heat on and off automatically to maintain the perfect temperature and prevent burning.
-However, our tests showed no significant increase in terms of cooking performance compared to other small units.
+And our tests show some increases in terms of cooking performance compared to other small units (+2).

 It’s also advertised that this oven requires no preheating due to its efficiency.
-While we didn’t agree with this, we were able to confirm that the NB-G110P could reach a high internal temperature very quickly—4 minutes 50 seconds to reach 450°F.
+While we didn’t agree with this, we were able to confirm that the NB-G110P could reach a high internal temperature very quickly—4 minutes 50 seconds to reach 450°F (+2).

 When the cooking cycle finishes, the oven will beep once and then turn off.
 Nonetheless, we advise you to unplug the oven after use because, according to the manufacturer, the oven still consumes about 0.4 W when plugged in and not turned on.